 Amongst all of the museums and historical sites, you will find attractions that echo events of a bygone era.
 A Prague medieval tavern is a place to go for traditional food, raucous entertainment, and a romanticized glimpse into what life might have been like during the days of feudal lords.
+For many visitors who want a glimpse of what it is like to visit a medieval tavern Prague is the destination.
 They are a nice way to unwind after a long day of sightseeing, even if they’re not entirely authentic.

 Following is a list of the top three must see Prague Medieval Tavern experiences.

 This Tavern is located right in the middle of old town.
-It is a massive historic restaurant that requires ticket entry.
+It is a massive historic medieval restaurant Prague is famous for that requires ticket entry.
 Go online to select from the different package offerings.

 Once inside you will instantly be immersed in sights, sounds and smells that feel centuries old.
 The heavy wooden tables and chairs lend credence along with the ropes and nets that swoop overhead, resting on twisted beams.
 All of the actors are dressed in period costume and mingle with diners throughout the meal, which is generously proportioned in five courses.